Installing IGX-Software on IGX 700 or IGX Developer Kit#

 If your developer kit bootloader firmware is

-or newer, proceed to installing IGX-OS.If your developer kit bootloader firmware is an older version you must update it before you can install IGX-OS.
+or newer, and IGX OS is not already installed, proceed to Install the IGX OS Image.If your developer kit bootloader firmware is an older version you must update it before you can install IGX OS.

 Turn on and boot up your IGX Developer kit.